 We derived a substantial portion of our revenue from sales to a relatively small number of customers.
 As a result, the loss of any significant customer could materially and adversely affect our financial condition and results of operations.
-Sales to our five largest customers represented approximately 64%, 54% and 58% of our net revenue in 2014, 2015 and 2016, respectively.
-Sales to two customers in 2014 and 2016, and one customer in 2015 accounted for 10% or more of our net revenue, representing 47%, 30% and 28% of our net revenue in 2014, 2015 and 2016, respectively.
-In 2014, 2015 and 2016, SK Hynix was one of our significant customers.
-Samsung was our significant customers in 2014.
+Sales to our five largest customers represented approximately 54%, 58% and 57% of our net revenue in 2015, 2016 and 2017, respectively.
+Sales to two customers in 2017, and one customer in 2015 and

+2016 accounted for 10% or more of our net revenue, representing 30%, 28% and 39% of our net revenue in 2015, 2016 and 2017, respectively.
+In 2017, the significant customers were SK Hynix and Intel and in 2015 and 2016, SK Hynix.
 The identities of our largest customers and their respective contributions to our net revenue have varied and will likely continue to vary from period to period.